comit-network/RFCs/RFC-003-SWAP-basic.md

 An identity belongs to a user and represents the minimal information required to transfer an asset to that user on a particular ledger.
 On blockchain based ledgers a user's identity is usually some function of a public key where the private key is only known to the user.

-This RFC extends the [COMIT-registry](./COMIT-registry.md) to include a section specifying the identity for each supported ledger and any subsequent RFCs adding support for a ledger must include an identity specification.
+This RFC extends the registry to include a section specifying the identity for each supported ledger and any subsequent RFCs adding support for a ledger must include an identity specification.
-The identity definition should be usable across many protocols.
+The identity definition should be usable across protocols.

 ### Hash Time Lock Contract (HTLC)